abcnorio/aas-mult/Readme.md

 set.seed(667799)
 ```

-First, the vector with the four elements is created and a uniform distribution (ie. equal weights), and the vector with weights as outlined above.
+First, the vector with the four elements is created along with a uniform distribution (ie. equal weights), and the vector with weights as outlined above.

 ```R
 # create qualitative vector